7-Day Bodybuilding Meal Plan: Foods to Eat & Avoid for Muscle Gain

 Dr. Juneau here.
 I'll be straight with you.

-For my first few years of lifting from age 16, I paid very little attention to my diet.
+I was 16 when I started lifting, and the first few years, I paid very little attention to my diet.
 I tried to eat more protein than usual.
 But that's about it.
-I put on some muscle (newbie gains), but I quickly hit a plateau.
-Duh.

-Then I experimented with low-carb, intermittent fasting, and cyclical diets.
+Later on, I experimented with low-carb, intermittent fasting, and cyclical diets.
 I saw the best gains on a cyclical approach, but it was complicated.
 So I stuck with low-carb for simplicity.
 It helped with my non-celiac gluten sensitivity too.

 Recently, I revisited my nutrition and decided to go all in with new tech.
 This inspired our new AI Meal Planner.
 For the first time in my life, I'm consistently eating over 3,000 calories and 200 grams of protein daily.
 I'm the heaviest I've ever been, and admittedly a bit fluffier than before.
 It's a fine line.